ciads-ut/transfer-learning-ner/README.md

 `python setup.py install`

 To run the experiments, first make sure all the datasets are in the appropriate directory.
-CONLL 2003 in particular must be placed in the directory data/conll2003.
+The files for the CONLL 2003 dataset (eng.train, eng.testa, eng.testb) in particular must be placed in directory `data/conll2003`.
 See the README files in the data directory for more information.

 The BiLSTM-CRF experiments require pre-trained word embeddings.
 We used the GloVe word embeddings.
 Download the pretrained Stanford GloVe embeddings